Maybe Patriots-Chiefs will be classic Chiefs-Ravens wasn't - WHIZ News

 With the way the Chiefs toyed with the Ravens in prime time in a matchup of the two best teams in the AFC — and possibly the entire NFL — it’s hardly surprising that Kansas City is being anointed months before the Super Bowl.

 Oh yes, the defending champions look unstoppable on offense and vastly improved on defense.
 Their confidence level has soared higher than the upper stands at Arrowhead Stadium.
-Stands, by the way, that will have fans in the seats on Sunday when another formidable foe, the Patriots (2-1), pay a visit.
+Stands, by the way, that will have fans in the seats when the Patriots (2-1) pay a visit.

 “We understand that you get people’s best shot,” Chiefs coach Andy Reid says.
 “When you play the Patriots, you’re always going to get their best shot.
 That’s how we’re looking at it and we have looked at it throughout the weeks here.”